-Andy Lee, a six-time national champion and three-time national coach of the year, enters his first season as head coach of the Northwest Florida State College softball program.
+Andy Lee, a six-time national champion and three-time national coach of the year, enters his second season as head coach of the Northwest Florida State College softball program.

-Lee comes to Niceville with over a decade of collegiate head coaching experience and a combined record of 674-172 (.797 winning percentage), including stints at the helm of LSU-Eunice and Hinds Community College.
+Lee came to Niceville with over a decade of collegiate head coaching experience and a combined record of 701-182 (.794 winning percentage), including stints at the helm of LSU-Eunice and Hinds Community College.

 In his 11 seasons as the head coach at LSU-Eunice, Lee was instrumental in turning the Bengals’ softball program into a perennial powerhouse.
 Under Lee’s command, the Bengals have made 11 Region 23 Tournaments, nine National Tournaments, and won six national championships with one national runner-up finish.
 Boasting a 582-107 record (.844 winning percentage) during his 11-year stint, the Bengals have held the #1 ranking at some point in the NJCAA regular season polls seven of the last nine years.
 In that time span, 44 LSU-Eunice student-athletes have earned scholarships to play at four-year schools.
 Lee recruited and developed 47 All-Region selections and 23 NJCAA All-Americans while at LSU-Eunice.
 He has received five Region 23 Coach of the Year awards along with three National Coach of the Year honors (2011, 2014, 2017, and 2018).